• Skip to primary navigation

 Assembling Paneer Kathi Rolls

-1. Adjust the chilli in the coriander/cilantro chutney to suit your taste - I often pick up some Jwala or green bird's eye chillies from the local Indian grocery store when I make the chutney.
-These chillies give the chutney a good kick.
-The green chillies in my local supermarket are a lot milder and a better choice if you are sensitive to spice.
-You can also reduce the amount of chilli you add to the chutney to suit your taste.
+1. Adjust the chili in the cilantro chutney to suit your taste.
+I often pick up some Jwala or green bird's eye chilies from the local Indian grocery store when I make the chutney.
+These chilies give the chutney a good kick.
+The green chilies in my local store are a lot milder and a better choice if you are sensitive to spice.

-2. Don't overcook the peppers and onion - the red onion and pepper should be cooked until it softens a little but still has a crunch.
+2. Don't overcook the peppers and onion.
+The red onion and pepper should be cooked until they soften a little but still have a crunch.
 Avoid cooking them until they are completely softened.

 🙋 FAQs